 The validity of the results from using a loss development approach can be affected by many conditions, such as internal claim department processing changes, a shift between single and multiple claim payments, legal changes, or variations in our mix of business from year to year.
-Also, since the percentage of losses paid for immature years is often low, development factors are volatile.
-A small variation in the number of claims paid can have a leveraging effect that can lead to significant changes in estimated ultimate losses.
-Therefore, ultimate values for immature loss years are often based on alternative estimation techniques.
+Also, since the percentage of losses paid for immature accident quarters is often low, development factors are volatile.
+A small variation in the number of claims paid can have a leveraging effect that can lead to significant distortions in estimated ultimate losses for this highly leveraged accident quarters.
+Therefore, ultimate values for immature accident quarters are often based on alternative estimation techniques than more mature accident quarters.